-To apply for admission to the Master's Program in Experimental Psychology with a Specialization in Applied Behavior Analysis, you must complete the following three steps.
+To apply for admission to the Applied Behavior Analysis MS Program, complete the following steps:

 Step 1) Complete the Graduate School’s application form and pay the application fee.
 The application fee is $50.
-Checks should be sent to the graduate school at the address given in step number 2 below, NOT to the Psychology or Education departments.
+Checks should be sent to the School of Graduate Studies and Research at the address given in step number 2 below and NOT to the Psychology department.

-Step 2) Have your official GRE score report and two official transcripts of all undergraduate and graduate credits from each school previously attended sent directly to the Graduate School from the issuing institutions.
-The ETS Institution Code number to use to have your GRE scores reported to Central Washington University's Graduate School is 4044; the address to which transcripts should be sent is:
+Step 2) Have your official GRE score report and two official transcripts of all undergraduate and graduate credits from each university previously attended sent directly to the School of Graduate Studies and Research from the issuing institutions.
+The ETS Institution Code number to use for sending GRE scores to Central Washington University is 4044.
+The address to which transcripts should be sent is:

-Step 3) Three letters of recommendation must be included in your application to the Graduate School.
+Step 3) Three letters of recommendation must be included in your application to the School of Graduate Studies and Research.
 The university supplies a standard form for recommendations.
 It is wise to have at least one (preferably at least two) letters from academic references.

-Procedure: Review of applications will begin on February 16 and will continue until the available openings for the next class are filled.
-Applicants are therefore encouraged to complete their applications by February 15, although applications received after this date will be actively considered until all openings are filled.
+Procedure: Review of applications will begin in February and will continue until the available openings for the next class are filled.
+Applicants are encouraged to complete their applications by the February deadlines (usually February 1), although applications received after this date will be actively considered until all openings are filled.

 Financial Aid: For Federal Financial Aid information (e.g., student loans), contact Central Washington University's Financial Aid office at 509-963-1611.

-Graduate Research and Teaching Assistantships: Currently, a limited number of research and teaching assistantships are available for qualified students.
+Graduate Assistantships: Currently, a limited number of graduate assistantships are available for qualified students.
 These assistantships offer a monthly stipend and a tuition waiver.
 Those interested in assistantships may download the application.